su6i/git/README.txt

 By default this applies to only the local branches.
 The -a flag will show both local and remote branches, and the -r flag shows only the remote branches.
 ------------------------------------------
+git checkout --ours (theirs) FILENAME                    ----------> to resolve a conflict, when we want to use the file that is in our branch by --ours, and when we want to use the file that is in another branch with --theirs keyword